CMMC Compliance for Defense Contractors in Boston, MA

 How We Approach CMMC Engagements

-Every engagement starts with a scoped gap assessment — we don't apply a standard project template before understanding your environment.
+Every project starts with a scoped gap assessment.
+We don't apply a standard project template before understanding your environment.
 The assessment maps your current controls against the 110 NIST 800-171 practices, identifies gaps by control family, and produces a prioritized remediation plan with effort and cost estimates.
 From there, the path varies based on your timeline, resources, and how close you are to needing a formal C3PAO assessment.

-- Phase 3 — Implementation Support: Direct assistance with control implementation, SSP development, policy documentation, and evidence collection.
-Engagements range from full implementation ownership to targeted support for specific control families where your team has gaps.
+- Phase 3: Implementation Support: Direct assistance with control implementation, SSP development, policy documentation, and evidence collection.
+Projects range from full implementation ownership to targeted support for specific control families where your team has gaps.

-- Phase 4 — Assessment Preparation: Pre-assessment review, evidence package organization, and readiness walkthroughs so your team and documentation are in the best possible position before the C3PAO engagement begins.
+- Phase 4: Assessment Preparation: Pre-assessment review, evidence package organization, and readiness walkthroughs so your team and documentation are in the best possible position before the C3PAO project begins.

 For contractors who have already achieved certification and need to maintain their compliance posture over time, our Boston managed IT services include ongoing monitoring, policy maintenance, and support for annual self-assessments and periodic reassessments.